muhammad-tamim/interview-questions/README.md

 - Work with the DOM
 - Use browser storage (localStorage, sessionStorage)

+## What is Event loop? (important):
+The Event Loop is a mechanism that allows JavaScript to perform asynchronous operations even though it is single-threaded (has only one call stack).

+so, After parsing, compiling, and interpreting the code, the JavaScript engine uses these key parts:
+- Call Stack - Executes synchronous code line by line with FIFO structure.
+- Web APIs – Handle asynchronous operations features (timers, fetch, events) and send completed callbacks to the callback Queues.
+- Callback Queue - all pending async task added here by event loop
+- Event Loop - Constantly checks, is the call stack empty?
+If yes → it moves asynchronous tasks from callback queue into the call stack to be run

+Note:
+- Web APIs provide the environment and methods for async operations.
+- Event Loop manages the execution order, ensuring async tasks run without blocking the single-threaded call stack.

 ## What are the possible ways to create objects in JavaScript?